-Join FSU’s effort to create a welcoming and inclusive environment for graduate students from around the world by volunteering for the Cultural Partner Program and be matched with a newly arrived international graduate student for one semester.
+Join FSU’s effort to foster a welcoming and inclusive environment for graduate students from the U.S. and around the world by participating in the Cultural Partner Program designed to promote interaction between students of all cultures.

-• Students will be paired based on the number of applicants.
-In the event all matches are made by the time you apply, you will be invited to complete two short surveys in exchange for a $10 gift card.
+- If all matches are made by the time you apply, you will be invited to complete two short surveys to receive a free coupon to attend a Global Café lunch.

 “My experience in the Cultural Partner Program enriched my transition to graduate school, and taught me innumerable lessons that have translated to my personal and professional development.
 Since partaking in this program I have become more open-minded, learned how to ask culturally-sensitive questions and, most importantly, made a wonderful friend who I still keep in touch with today.”